AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

-The flag is member of the parent `DispatcherServlet` class.
-It can be set directly on the bean of DispatcherServlet:
+The flag is a member of the parent `DispatcherServlet` class.
+We can set it directly on the bean of DispatcherServlet:

 ```java
 ConfigurableApplicationContext context = SpringApplication.run(Application.class, args);